 It is very important to set ground rules with friends and family early in your new career as an MT/HDS and stick to these rules.
 Many people believe that because you are working from home you can stop for coffee and a chat at any time.
-Give your friends and family the scheduled times that you will be available for calls or visits (breaks, lunch time, etc.) and let them know that outside these times you are working and are not available for social visits or calls.
+Give your friends and family the scheduled times that you will be available for calls or visits (breaks, lunchtime, etc.) so you can stay focused.
+Let your friends know that outside these times, you are working and are not available for social visits or calls.

 Having a work-at-home career requires having the ability to keep distractions to a minimum.
 This will enable you to balance your personal and work time properly.
 Below are a few major distractions to avoid:

-Before you start your work day, make sure you complete any tasks that might take your focus off your work.
+Before you start your workday, make sure you complete any tasks that might take your focus off your work.
 Make a plan for how you will reduce distractions from the list above.
-Whether you are transcribing dictations or making sales calls, staying focused will keep your home business to running smoothly.
+Whether you are transcribing dictations or making sales calls, staying focused will keep your home business running smoothly.

 Goal setting is crucial for staying focused on your work.
-Start with a solid vision of where you want to be with your business and career with long-term goals (five years) and short term goals (six months to one year).
+Start with a solid vision of where you want to be with your business and career, with long-term goals (five years) and short-term goals (six months to one year).
 These will guide your daily activities and lead you on a straighter path to success.
 Once you have a vision, it is important to accept that you simply can’t accomplish it all in one day.
-This leads to our daily goals and the question “what is the best use of my time and energy today?”.
-The larger goals can be daunting in the beginning so divide them up in smaller goals and then work towards achieving them.
-Every day, I make a list of the most important things that I need to do to move forward.
-To keep from getting overwhelmed I make sure that my actions are simple, small, and measurable.
-If some of the items don’t get completed that day, I make sure that they are top priority for the next day.
-When I follow these steps I feel organized and productive, and my tasks are completed on time!
+This leads to our daily goals and the question, “what is the best use of my time and energy today?”